At a Glance

 4. Publish the test.

-Select the button to publish the test and then copy the URL to share with your participants.
+Select the button to publish the test and then copy the URL to share with your contributors.

 Note: Creators can access, edit, and view results for their own tests.
 They cannot view or access tests launched by others on the account.
 Admins can publish and unpublish tests created by others, just as the creator can.
 However, admins cannot edit tests created by others.
 Once a test is deployed, admins can also view and share results as necessary.